 Porter, 42, made his coaching debut in 2005, when he served as hitting coach for Class A Greensboro of the South Atlantic League.
 His first stint as a manager was in 2006, when he skippered the Marlins' Jamestown club of the New York-Penn League to a 33-39 record.

-During his professional playing career, Porter played in parts of three seasons in the Major Leagues as an outfielder for the Cubs (1999), A's (2000) and Rangers (2001), appearing in a total of 89 games.
-He appeared in two playoff games for Oakland during the 2000 season, during which he recorded a hit off the Yankees Dwight Gooden.
+During his professional playing career, Porter played in parts of three Major League seasons as an outfielder for the Chicago Cubs (1999), Oakland A's (2000) and Texas Rangers (2001).
+He appeared in a total of 89 games.
+He played in two playoff games for Oakland during the 2000 American League Division Series, during which he went 1-for-1 at the plate and recorded a hit off the Yankees' Dwight Gooden.

-Porter collected his first ML hit on Sept.
-7, 1999 (single), vs. the Reds at Wrigley Field and hit his first ML home run on Sept.
-15, 2000, at TB off RHP Tony Fiore.
+He collected his first Major League hit on September 7, 1999 (single), against the Cincinnati Reds at Wrigley Field.
+His first home run came on September 15, 2000, at Tampa Bay, off Tony Fiore.

 Porter was originally selected by the Cubs in the 1993 June draft and would go on to hit 113 home runs with 503 RBI and 236 stolen bases in 10 minor league seasons.
 Porter was an outstanding athlete while at Weequahic High School in New Jersey, reaching All-State status in baseball, football and basketball.
 He attended the University of Iowa, where he starred in baseball and football under legendary coach Hayden Fry, earning All-Big 10 honors in both sports and MVP honors on the football team his senior year in 1994.
 Porter earned his bachelor's degree in communications studies.